Hawk-Zhou/better-groupcache/README.md

 ## What is this

 This is my implementation of [geecache](https://geektutu.com/post/geecache.html), a educational tutorial that implements [groupcache](https://github.com/golang/groupcache).
-My implementation includes improvements on [geecache](https://geektutu.com/post/geecache.html) and even [groupcache](https://github.com/golang/groupcache).
-I am inventing the wheel again to practice go programming.
+My implementation includes improvements (not necessarily) on [geecache](https://geektutu.com/post/geecache.html) and even [groupcache](https://github.com/golang/groupcache).
+The purpose of this project is to practice go programming.

+## I didn't do this...

+Before boasting about my improvements, for honesty, I have to acknowledge the fact that I didn't use protobuf, which is used in both geecache and groupcache.
+The reason is that, after I learnt the geecache tutorial and the protobuf [document](https://developers.google.com/protocol-buffers/docs/encoding), I found that no special encoding (that is, like *varint* that saves space) is used to encode bytes or strings.
+In addition, there's no heavy marshalling or unmarshalling involved.
+Therefore, in my humblest opinion, sending bytes wrapped in protobuf instead of directly sending all the bytes in the body of a response (for a request, that is url vs. strings wrapped in protobuf) won't make a huge difference.

 ## Major Improvements